plblum/jivs/README.md

 ```

 #### Example with error messages in the TextLocalizerService
-Error messages shown here are often delegated to the <a href="#textlocalizerservice">TextLocalizerService</a>.
+Error messages shown here are often delegated to the [TextLocalizerService](#localizing-strings-textlocalizerservice).
 TextLocalizerService is setup when creating the Validation Services.
 Here's a relevant snippet.

 ```ts